piotrwasilewski420/sports-tracking-app/HELP.md

 # Read Me First
 The following was discovered as part of building this project:

-* The original package name 'com.sportsapp.sports-tracking-app' is invalid and this project uses 'com.sportsapp.sportstrackingapp' instead.
+* The original package name 'com.example.sports-tracking-app' is invalid and this project uses 'com.example.sportstrackingapp' instead.

 # Getting Started